Pacru

 Pacru is an abstract board game invented by Mike Wellman.
-Pacru has much in common with Chess (piece movement with sharp tactical exchanges and long-term positional considerations) and Go (game) (strategic concepts such as area control and the 'life and death' of pieces).
-Pacru can be played by 2,3 or 4 people, each controlling a single colour.
+It has much in common with Chess (piece movement with sharp tactical exchanges and long-term positional considerations) and Go (game) (strategic concepts such as area control and the 'life and death' of pieces).
+Pacru can be played by 2, 3 or 4 people, each controlling a single colour.
 Commercial versions will usually come with the rules for two other games that can be played with the same equipment, Azacru and Shacru.
 Pacru, Azacru and Shacru have all been featured at the Mind Sports Olympiad.

 Overview and terminology

 Pacru is played on a 9x9 grid where each point in the grid is called a "field".
 The grid is divided into nine borderlands, or "borderland area", each consisting of nine fields.
 Pieces are called "chevrons" in the official rules.
 Each player starts with 3 pieces (in the 3- or 4-player version) or 4 pieces (in the 2-player version).
 During play, each player will attempt to place markers of their colour on the board with the eventual goal of dominating the board.
 A field with a piece on it, regardless of whether there is a marker on it or not, is called "occupied".
 A field without a marker or a piece on it is called "empty".